EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

                                                                                     └─ _copy_v_1(e2,x3,x8,ARG3)      └ _in_p_loc(e16,x8,x17)
 ~~~

-So we need a way to somehow figure out which of the predications in the scopal argument introduce the event that holds the "LocativePreposition" value we want.
-Because `_copy_v_1` has an argument (`x8`) which indicates what it should copy, we can assume any predications in the scopal arg that modify `x8` are the ones that are saying where `x8` should go.
+So we need a way to somehow figure out which of the predications in the scopal argument introduce the event that holds the "LocativePreposition" value.
+Because `_copy_v_1` has an argument (`x8`) which indicates what it should copy, we can assume any predications in the scopal arg that modify `x8` are the ones saying where `x8` should go.
 We can write a helper that returns those events:

 ~~~
 # Determine which events modify this individual